bonfhir/fhir-roast/README.md

 # FHIR Roast

-FHIR Roast is a bare-bones FHIR server written in TypeScript.
-Is is intended to be used as a building block for applications requiring a FHIR Terminology Server.
+FHIR Roast is a bare-bones FHIR Terminology Service written in TypeScript.
+Is is intended to be used as a building block for applications requiring a FHIR Terminology Service.
 It's main driving philosophy is to be extensible such as to be easily modified by developers to suit their needs.

+- It should be developed using a plugin architecture and easy to extend.
+- It should be easy to add new terminologies or code systems.
+- It should have fast lookups and be read optimized to be used in data ingestion processes.

 ## FHIR